Aurelian-C/React-Summary_App/src/markdowns/07_Handling_side_effects/Separating_Events_from_Effects.md

 ==Event handlers only re-run when you perform the same interaction again.
 Unlike event handlers, Effects re-synchronize if some value they read, like a prop or a state variable, is different from what it was during the last render==.
 Sometimes, you also want a mix of both behaviors: an Effect that re-runs in response to some values but not others.

+All code inside Effects is *reactive.* It will run again if some reactive value it reads has changed due to a re-render.

 You will learn:

 - How to choose between an event handler and an Effect